A premises licence under the Licensing Act 2003 is required for any premises where any of the following take place:

-You can make a one-off Debit or Credit card payment online via our secure eStore.
-You are not required to register to use the eStore.
-If you do choose to register, your Credit or Debit card details will be saved to make your next payment quicker and easier.
+You can make a one-off Debit or Credit card payment online via the council's secure online payment service.
+You are not required to register to use this service.
 Your card must be registered for 3D Secure for the payment to be successful.

 The information available in the guidance notes is not a substitute for prospective applicants obtaining their own specialist legal advice - please note that the city council's staff cannot provide legal advice about your application.